bacontime/blog-mirror/_drafts/special-relativity.md

 First we need to define time.
 That's easy.
 The time is whatever my watch ⌚ says it is.
 If a dog "barks at 7:00", it means that when the dog barked, my watch also read `7:00`.

 This gets tricky over long distances.
-If you've ever been in a thunderstorm, you know that there's a delay before you hear the thunder.
-So let's say my friend Betty has another clock ⏰ which is in sync with my watch.
+(If you've ever been in a thunderstorm, you know that there's a delay before you hear the thunder.)
+So let's say my friend has another clock ⏰ which is in sync with my watch.
 And we'll say that the time when something happens is based off of the clock right next to it.

 #### Example 1

-My dog barks.
-I look at my watch.
+Alan's dog barks.
+He looks at his watch.
 It says `7:00`.
-My friend's cat meows.
-She looks at her watch.
+Betty's cat meows.
+She looks at her clock.
 It says `7:00`.
-If her clock and my watch are in sync, then we can say the bark and the meow happened "at the same time".
+If her clock and his watch are in sync, then we can say the bark and the meow happened "at the same time".

 Simple, right?